Advertiser Disclosure

 Length of Credit History

-The length of time during which you’ve been using credit makes up about 15% of your credit score.
+The length of time you’ve been using credit makes up about 15% of your credit score.
 This includes the age of your oldest credit account and the average age of all your accounts.
 A long credit history will help improve your credit score since it allows potential lenders to see that you’ve been managing credit and making timely payments consistently over a number of years.
 This is one reason to keep your oldest credit card account open and active, even if you don’t make much use of it anymore.

 New Credit